 As part of the goal to provide residents with reliable and efficient services and infrastructure the Comprehensive Plan states that, "new and existing public utilities should be placed underground during new development/redevelopment" (page 109).
-There is one utility pole located in the right-of-way near the entrance to the parking garage and loading area.
-The wires from this pole run along and across Center Street.
-The next pole for the wires along the subject property is located across Maple Avenue at the corner near the library.
-The applicant has coordinated with the utility provider and determined undergrounding the wires along Center Street is not feasible.
-Undergrounding the wires for the subject property would still require a utility pole at some location near the subject property for the existing connections to poles across the streets.
-It would not have the desired effect outlined in the comprehensive plan.
+The one utility pole located in the right-of-way near the entrance to the parking garage and loading area has multiple overhead lines connected to it running across Center Street as well as along Center Street and across Maple Avenue.